 Driving Habits

-Aggressive driving habits, such as rapid acceleration or hard braking (See Also: Grinding Sound When I Brake?
-Fixing The Issue)
+Aggressive driving habits, such as rapid acceleration or hard braking (See Also: How to Know if You Need New Brake Pads?
+Signs To Look Out For)

 Driving in extreme weather conditions, such as heavy rain or snow